DanielOgorchock/ST_Anything/README.md

 Turn your Arduino UNO/MEGA or NodeMCU ESP8266 into a Anything you can imagine!
 ST_Anything is an Arduino library, sketch, and Device Handlers that works with your hardware to create an all-in-one SmartThings device.
 - Arduino with SmartThings ThingShield
 - Arduino with W5100 Ethernet shield
+- Arduino with W5500 Ethernet shield
-- Arduino with ESP-01 for WiFi
+- Arduino with ESP-01 for WiFi (currently not very reliable!)
 - Standalone NodeMCU v1.0 ESP8266-12e
 - Standalone ESP-01 (or really any ESP8266 based board)